Adult beginner, intermediate, and advance hula as well as advance ‘ori Tahiti

-Aloha Kakou! my name is Kellie Villicano.
-I have been dancing Hula since 1994 and Tahitian since 1997.
-I learned in Gardena, California from Kumu Hula, Kanani Kalama of Kanani Kalama Hula Studio.
+Aloha Kākou/’Ia orana/Kia ora/Talofa! my name is Kellie Villicano.
+I have been dancing Hawaiian hula since 1994 and 'Ori Tahiti since 1997.
+I was taught in Gardena, California from Kumu Hula, Kanani Kalama of Kanani Kalama Hula Studio whose lineage goes back to Puanani Alama in Honolulu, Hawai’i.
 I have competed twice in E Hula Mau hula competition in Irvine, CA and have performed every year in the annual Ho'olaule'a in Lawndale, CA. I continued my passion for Polynesian dance when I moved to New Mexico in 2005 by dancing in another local group, Hawaiian Pride, Rio Rancho.
-I decided to start Ka Lā Kapu in hopes to add more variety to the perpetuation of Polynesian dance and culture in Albuquerque, New Mexico.
-I continue to grow in my own education by attending certified workshops by world renown Kumu/Ra'atira, such as Adelina Hinemanea, Tiana Liufau and Mahealani Hirao-Solem as well as staying connected with my Kumu Hula, Kanani Kalama for guidance and to keep the lineage of her Hula alive.
-I am excited to teach my knowledge and passion to my Hāumana (students) and to share the aloha with the community.
+I started Ka Lā Kapu to increase the diversity of Polynesian dancing and knowledge in Albuquerque, New Mexico.
+I continue to grow in my own education by attending hula and Tahitian workshops by world renown Kumu/Ra'atira, such as Adelina Hinemanea, Tiana Liufau, Mahealani Hirao-Solem, Moena Maiotui and Kuana Torres Kahele as well as staying connected with my kumu hula, Kanani Kalama for guidance and also to keep the lineage of her hula alive.
+I am excited to teach my knowledge and passion to my Hāumana (students) and to share the Aloha with the community.